 Despite what many people think, not everyone is good at waiting tables or tending the bar.
 Nor can just anyone cook in a busy restaurant kitchen.
 All of these jobs take a certain skill set and talent to do them well.
 Finding good people to fill your vacant restaurant positions will help establish your new restaurant and ensure continued success for years to come.

 There are many positions to hire for when opening a new restaurant.
-Depending on the position, some positions require prior restaurant experience, while others are perfect for newcomers to the business.
-One restaurant position where having more experience is definitely a plus is the bartender.
+Depending on the position, some jobs require prior restaurant experience, while others are perfect for newcomers to the business.
+The one position in a restaurant where having more experience is definitely a plus is the bartender.
 While anyone can pour a glass of beer or wine, mixing cocktails is fine art.
 Even more important when hiring a bartender is their personality.
 They need to know how to read customers, offering conversation when needed and minding their own business when it’s not.

-Hiring the right people, and then making your expectations clear right from the beginning will help your new restaurant staff come together as a team.
-Being proactive to prevent problems, like theft, will also help stave off potential problems.
-Remember, your restaurant is only as good as the people who are working in it.
+Hiring the right people, and then making your expectations clear right from the beginning, will help your new restaurant staff come together as a team.
+Being proactive to prevent problems, such as theft, will also help stave off potential difficulties.
+Remember, your restaurant is only as good as the people who are working there.